Jerald/yolol-is-cylons/thinktank/MultiChipModels.md

 ### Pipelining

-Each chip can be considered a single line of code, this does not reduce latency but can vastly increase throughput.
+Each chip can be considered a single line of code.
+This does not reduce latency but can vastly increase throughput.
+However, if chips are not guaranteed to update in lockstep this model is not guaranteed to produce correct results.
+It can act as a good approximate signal processor, but cannot be used as a general target for compiling code into.

 This example code reads a sensor, processes it and repeats that loop: